Tee Martin's 13-Year-Old Son Kaden Gets Scholarship Offer from Lane Kiffin, FAU

 Tee Martin's 13-Year-Old Son Kaden Gets Scholarship Offer from Lane Kiffin, FAUMay 15, 2017

 While coaching the USC Trojans in 2010, Lane Kiffin famously offered a scholarship to then-13-year-old quarterback David Sills.
-Now in charge of the Florida Atlantic Owls, Kiffin has adopted the tactic again.
+Now in charge of the Florida Atlantic Owls, Kiffin has gone back to that well.

-Fox Sports' Bruce Feldman reported Monday Kiffin offered a scholarship to Kaden Martin, the 13-year-old son of USC offensive coordinator and wide receivers coach Tee Martin.
+Fox Sports' Bruce Feldman reported Monday that Kiffin has offered a scholarship to Kaden Martin, the 13-year-old son of USC offensive coordinator and wide receivers coach Tee Martin.

+ESPN's Chris Low noted this is Martin's first scholarship offer, and plays quarterback like his father did.

 Before joining the Trojans staff, Tee starred as a quarterback for the Tennessee Volunteers.
 He helped lead the Vols to their last national championship in 1998.